joagre/bespoke/README.md

 Because the Internet has become a cesspool of mass surveillance, intrusive advertisements, manipulative algorithms, influencers, relentless tracking, and endless spam.
-You know what I mean.
 Let’s strip away the noise and keep things <b>local, simple, and meaningful</b> instead.

 ## How?